Marzzana/STOMP-worldCup-Server-Client/README.md

 # Architecture
-C++ Client communicates STOMP frames over TCP to a Java server that handles all clients, and sends SQL strings of user activity documentation to a Python SQL server that operates a SQLite database.
+C++ Client communicates STOMP frames over TCP to a Java server that handles all clients, and records user activity to a SQLite database through a Python SQL server.

 ## Server Side
 **Framework (provided)**